Greater Manchester Police: Mounted Unit

 The GMP maintains a mounted policing capability.
 The mounted officers are employed to target crime hotspots and are also seen at many events including demonstrations and the region's football matches.
 Horses are also used to search inaccessible areas for missing or wanted people.
 The unit is made up of a team of specialist police officers, skilled grooms and trainers, and 35 horses.
 The mounted unit is based at Hough End, in Chorlton, and uses horseboxes to transport the horses for duties around Greater Manchester.
+All of the horses are named after characters from Charles Dickens's books.

 Special constabulary

 GMP has over 183 special constables, who are assigned to each of the twelve divisions.
 Special constables work alongside their regular counterparts and are mainly assigned to divisions and work within local policing teams (LPTs), however some divisions still allow officers to work within response teams when LPT's are not on duty.
 Between 2009 and 2012, a small number of special constables were integrated into the Special Operations Department (X – Depart) working within the Road Policing Units (RPU's), undertaking a full and complete duties within the traffic department.

 In addition there are a number of special constables engaged, with support of their employers in the Employee Supported Policing scheme.
 This is where the officers employer supports the officers duties, usually with paid time, 8 hours per month are commonly covered to undertake their special constabulary duties at their normal place of work.